21

 How to meet the customer relationship criteria

-Criteria covered using a customer portal :
+Criteria covered using a guest portal :

 [102] Provision of a computer or touch-screen tablet in the room upon request - 2 points